 By Western Berks on June 1st, 2018

-In March, President Trump signed a 2018 budget bill that includes more than $3 billion for opioid efforts.
+In March 2018, a 2018 budget bill was signed that includes more than $3 billion for opioid efforts as the opioid crisis continues across America.
 The plan allocates $500 million in grant funding for research on opioid addiction, development of opioid alternatives, pain management, and addiction treatment; $20 million for telemedicine and distance learning in rural areas to help address opioids; and $1 billion among states and American Indian tribes.

 This is just one recent development related to the nation’s opioid crisis.
 Our friends at MoveForwardPT put together a summary of other opioid-related news that is just too important to overlook.
 Each bold headline is a clickable link that will take you right to the source for more information on the topic!

 Opioid Painkiller Is Top Prescription in 10 States

 Hydrocodone/acetaminophen (brand name Norco or Vicodin) is 1 of the most commonly filled prescriptions in the United States, according to an analysis by GoodRx, an online prescription cost service.

 Americans Take More Pain Pills—but not Because They’re in More Pain

 Despite levels of chronic pain similar to Italy and France, researchers say Americans consume 6 to 8 times as many opioid painkillers per capita.